Summer is in full force by the time Fourth of July weekend rolls around every year -- and so are the opportunities to injure oneself.

 Don't panic if the poop is blue

-Michiels saw another incident last year in which parents panicked a bit too prematurely.
+Michiels saw another incident in 2016 in which parents panicked a bit too prematurely.

 A "terrified" mother brought her infant into the emergency room the day after Independence Day because she thought the baby had contracted "some sort of horrible infection," Michiels said.